loneoceans labs | Dual Channel MIDI DRSSTC Controller - MIDI2 (temporary placeholder page)

-The Dual Channel MIDI Controller is my Generation 2, no-frills yet full featured Tesla Coil musical controller designed for high performance DRSSTCs.
+The Dual Channel MIDI Controller (a.k.a.
+MIDI2) is my Generation 2, no-frills yet full featured Tesla Coil musical controller/interrupter designed for high performance DRSSTCs.

 It interfaces perfectly with the UD2.7 Tesla Coil driver.
-The MIDI controller supports both standalone and MIDI operation, with a dual channel MIDI output for control of two different Tesla Coils independently (4 available outputs in total).
-Each channel also supports a full host of MIDI controls including velocity, pitch bend, volume, and two-tone polyphone per channel for a total of 4 tone polyphony when operating two coils!
+The MIDI2 controller supports both standalone and MIDI operation, with a dual channel output for control of two different Tesla Coils independently (4 available outputs in total, two pairs of mirrored outputs).
+Each channel also supports a full host of MIDI support including velocity, pitch bend, volume, and two-tone polyphone per channel, for a total of 4 tone polyphony when operating two coils!

-Please scroll down for sample videos of this controller powering various coils.
+Please scroll down for sample videos of this controller in action with actual DRSSTCs.

 The Dual Channel MIDI Controller is designed primarily for optical output and fiber-optic interface with the coil, but can also interface directly with most DRSSTC via a 5V enable signal.
 This controller comes with the following features: